 Burk shipped us an Adventurer 90WS cross-country in ten days.
-To put that in perspective, he had to arrange shipping, get at least two other deliveries scheduled for the load, and then have the driver make the three day journey from Washington State to the East Coast.
-Usually this process took months to arrange.
-Burk stayed true to his word, and pulled it off in record time.
+To put that in perspective, he had to arrange shipping, get at least two other deliveries scheduled for the load, and then have the driver make the three-day journey from Washington State to the East Coast.
+Usually, this process took months to arrange.
+Burk stayed true to his word and pulled it off in record time.

 The day before the Adventurer arrived, we drove up to Truck Camper Warehouse in New Hampshire.
 When the Adventurer arrived, Bill Penney unloaded the unit next to our Arctic Fox, and we moved campers.
 That afternoon we set out on our second factory tour.

 That was a very hard trip.
 The Great Recession had taken the wind out of everyone’s sails and nerves were still frayed.
-After about the second or third factory, our enthusiasm of the tour was gone.
+After about the second or third factory, our enthusiasm for the tour was gone.
 Worse, the national media had changed its mind about the economy improving and the country plunged back into recession limbo.

 Looking back, we don’t regret having gone on that tour.
 It was incredibly important to show the industry was still on its feet, but the tour itself was a personal challenge for us.
-What this experience taught us is that it’s critical to not overextend or over commit ourselves.
+What this experience taught us is that it’s critical to not overextend or over-commit ourselves.
 With just two of us, we have to guard our mental and physical resolve and stay focused on the big picture.
 Lesson learned.

 Nearly Hacked To Death

 In complete contrast to the previous year, 2011 was a total blast.
 Angela and I sold our townhouse and bought another with more places for us to work and be comfortable.